leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/README.md

 In my case they show as:

-- Port 4: Bluetooth
+- `Port 4`: Bluetooth
-- Port 7: SD card connected to the card reader
+- `Port 7`: SD card connected to the card reader
-- Port 12: Integrated webcam
+- `Port 12`: Integrated webcam

 Yours might be a different number.
 Just make sure the type for those ports is set to `Internal: 255`.
 All the other ports should be mapped as both types USB 2 and USB 3.